ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/Versa_Networks_SD-WAN.md

 ---
-description: IP Fabric supports Versa SD-WAN API.
-API is based on HTTPS authentication.
-Versa requires some settings to be applied that we go through on this section.
+description: This section contains information on how to set up API discovery for Versa.
+Versa devices are discovered through the API (or the combination of API and CLI).
 ---

 # Versa Networks SD-WAN

-Starting with version `3.8.0`, IP Fabric supports Versa SD-WAN API.
-API is based on HTTPS authentication.
+Starting with version `3.8.0`, IP Fabric supports the Versa SD-WAN API.
+The API is based on HTTPS authentication.

-Since `6.8.0`, IP Fabric supports discovering Versa devices in combined (hybrid) mode.
+Since version `6.8.0`, IP Fabric supports discovering Versa devices in combined (hybrid) mode.

+To add Versa to the global discovery settings, go to **Settings --> Discovery & Snapshots --> Discovery Settings --> Vendors API**, click **+ Add**, and select `Versa` from the list.

 Versa requires the following settings to be applied:

-- **Username** -- Username to Versa Director to access API data.
+- **Username** -- Username for Versa Director to access API data.
-- **Password** -- Password to Versa Director access API data.
+- **Password** -- Password for Versa Director access API data.
 - **Base URL** -- Base URL of Versa Director.
 If the API isn't available on the default port `9182`, add a port part to the URL (e.g., `https://server:4443/`).
 - [**Slug**](index.md#slug-and-comment)